-2.1 A Measure Water Levels in at least 90% of the Wells in the District's Network April 1st 96.9% read by March 23, 2021 Completed 2.1B Prepare Annual Depletion Map and publish it in the PWN July 31st July Newsletter Completed 2.1C Prepare Ogallala Aquifer water table decline map for use in the IRS annual depletion program, provide results to participating producers.
-January 31st Results provided via mailed letter on 12/15/21 Completed
+2.1 A Measure Water Levels in at least 90% of the Wells in the District's Network April 1st Measured 98.6% by March 29, 2022 Completed 2.1B Prepare Annual Depletion Map and publish it in the Panhandle Water News.
+July 31st Map was prepared and published in the July 2022 Newsletter Completed 2.1 C Prepare Ogallala Aquifer water table decline map for use in the IRS annual depletion program, provide results to participating producers.
+January 31st Map was sealed on January 24, 2022, Decline letters were mailed January 26, 2022 Completed